Clinamenic/GFEL/content/library/Field Reports/PizzaDAO.md

 - **15,000+ people** fed in a single day during Bitcoin Pizza Day 2024
 - **DAO-first funding model** using NFTs, grants, and voluntary labor
 - **Cultural impact**: PizzaDAO serves as a replicable meme-vehicle for onboarding, localism, and web3 literacy

-PizzaDAO blends decentralized funding with IRL celebration—a live demo of what Ethereum Localism can look like at scale.

 ---